uDALES/View3D/README.md

     * Makefiles: Open a command prompt or terminal window, change directories to where you put the source, and run
         * `make` to compile with GCC
         * `nmake /F Makefile.windows` to compile with the Visual Studio compiler
+    * CMake: Create and enter a `build` directory, do `cmake ..` then `make`.
+The executable is located at `build/src/view3d`.
-    * CMake: Create a build directory, point CMake at it and the source directory and then do the usual thing.
-This will build the program and the documentation (using the UseLatex CMake macros: www.github.com/kmorel/UseLATEX).
+    * This will build the program and the documentation (using the UseLatex CMake macros: www.github.com/kmorel/UseLATEX).
 This is relatively new and may not really work all that well yet.

 That's it.
 Standard caveats with respect to paths apply.